swimos/swim/swim-system-js/swim-core-js/@swim/uri/README.md

 ### Browser

-When loaded by a web browser, the `swim-core.js` script adds the `@swim/time` library exports to the global `swim` namespace.
+When loaded by a web browser, the `swim-core.js` script adds all `@swim/time` library exports to the global `swim` namespace.

+The `swim-system.js` script also adds all `@swim/uri` library exports to the global `swim` namespace, making it a drop-in replacement for `swim-core.js` when additional `@swim/system` libraries are needed.